cwangaw/Codes/README.md

 ## Usage

+# Windows

-1. For a windows user, you need to use Python3 with version 3.7 to make NGSolve work
+For a windows user, you need to use Python3 with version 3.7 to make NGSolve work.

 To solve for the fractal boundary problem described in our notes, use
 ```